 Jesse Chiang is for strong national defense, but opposed to overkill, cost overrun, wastefulness and military inter-service rivalry.
 A mutual, verifiable, nuclear weapons freeze could save billions.
 A freeze is the first realistic step to mutual disarmament.
 Citizens must not be misled by anti-freeze resolutions advocating arms build-up now and freeze later, or by freeze opportunists.
 Freeze is the key to peace and economic recovery; it should be placed above petty party politics.
 Citizens, think and act independently for the love of country and life!

-Jesse Chiang is for equal rights, strengthening Environmental Protection Agency, upholding social security and adequate education, farmland preservation, and solar energy development.
-Chiang opposes "new federalism", social injustice, discrimination against women, minorities and elderly people.
+Jesse Chiang is for equal rights, strengthening Environmental Profarmland preservation, and solar energy development.
+Chiang Dr. Chiang's interests include world hunger, ecology, physical opposes "new federalism", social injustice, discrimination against

 United States Representative